BQcybersec/-UofM-VIRT-CYBER-12-2021/Homework/Unit-11/SubmissionFile.md

 1. What was the indicator of an attack?
    - Hint: What do the details of the reveal?

     Answer:  A snort rule triggered an alert about downloading an EXE payload.
-I determined the system compromised when I saw that the source IP also had a singular instance as the destination IP (possibly as a way of phoneing home) There was a questionable file associated with the alert and when I loaded the file into a virus scanner it was known by several vendors and they said it was a viariant of the "Zbot"
+I determined the system compromised when I saw that the source IP also had a singular instance as the destination IP (possibly as a way of phoning home) There was a questionable file associated with the alert and when I loaded the file into a virus scanner it was known by several vendors and they said it was a viariant of the "Zbot"

 2. What was the adversarial motivation (purpose of attack)?